rrajaram2019/tttanalyzer.cpp/README.md

 x represents x
 o represents o
-# represents an unplayed space
+hashtag represents an unplayed space
 The first three characters are the top row, the next three the middle row, and the last three are the bottom row.

 So the line: